 If the number above seems aspirational for your lifestyle, think about how you feel with the sleep you’re currently getting.
 Does a 5-hour slumber leave you feeling refreshed and revitalized?
 Or are you groggily trying to get-by each day, relying heavily on caffeine to make you productive?
 If you’re experiencing the latter, it’s time start gradually adjusting your slumber schedule.

 There are a multitude of stimulants that can interfere with your quality of rest.
 If you’re sipping caffeine into the late afternoon, consuming sugary meals at night, or scrolling on your electronic device before bed, you could be interfering with your body’s natural sleep/wake cycle.
 Start adjusting your caffeine consumption and gradually shift your cut-off time to an hour earlier each day.
 The later you drink that cup of Joe, the longer it will keep you buzzing.
 The same holds true for meals that are high in sugar or carbohydrates.
-Since these foods give you a burst of energy, they should be avoided late at night.
+Since these foods give you a burst of cellular energy, they should be avoided late at night.
 Lastly, turn off your electronic device at least one hour before going to sleep.
 Laying in bed with the harsh light from your cellphone can stimulate your brain, making it harder for you to relax.

 While prioritizing sleep may feel tough at first, Nature’s Bounty® Sleep Gummies and Melatonin can help.* Our delicious Tropical Punch gummies are made with natural flavors and provide you with 3 mg of Melatonin and 200 mg of L-Theanine per serving.
 L-Theanine helps to support a calm and relaxed mood, while Melatonin works in harmony with your natural sleep cycle to support a sound, restful slumber.* They are an excellent choice for anyone experiencing jet lag, occasional sleeplessness or anyone wanting to improve their quality of rest.* You’re always Better Off Healthy; that means taking care of your body and giving it the amount of rest it requires.
 Start your sleep-health plan today by discovering which sleep product works best for you.